sheffield-bioinformatics-core/rnaseq-introduction-online/02-differential-expression.md

 - [visualise the reads in IGV](01-pre-processing.nb.html#section_4_visualise_the_aligned_reads_with_igv)
 - [count against a set of reference transcripts](01-pre-processing.nb.html#section_5_quantification_(counting_reads_in_features))

-We will now use the counts as the input for a differential expression analysis. **We will use two different methods for assessing differential expression; one implemented in Galaxy, and one implemented in an interactive web tool.
-We will then compare the results.
-In practice, you only need use one of these methods.
-Both should perform equally well**.
+We will now use the counts as the input for a differential expression analysis.
+If you didn't manage to create one, you can download one from [this link](sacCer3_counts.txt)

 ## Differential expression